mustafar/nh-recipes/content/blog/galawat-ke-kabab/index.md

 > Dhungar (Smoke) gives it the uniform taste / smell.

-> Use all khada / Bhuna masala for Khusbu.
+> Use all khada / bhuna masala for Khusbu.

-> Sprinkle of Milk & Ghee makes the Kababs soft.
+> Sprinkle of milk & ghee makes the Kababs soft.

 > Always remove your pan from the stove, keep aside for 1 minute and then turn the other side, kababs would never break.